sleepybuildings/p1reader/README.md

 p1reader needs an configuration file in order to run.
 Look for an example in the `conf` directory.

+# Storage Drivers

+Currently supported:

+- `log` Write an csv file.
+Specify the filename with `log`

 # Meter fields

 The parser currently reads the following DSMR4 field: